Good Day Clients & Partners,

 NANSHA / GUANGZHOU

-- Berthing delays of 4 days experienced at this port.
+- Berthing delays of 2 days experienced at this port.
+There is some congestion being experienced at Nansha.

 NINGBO